WHAT IS A FOSSIL ?

-Teeth are the most commonly found fossils, as they last well because they are so hard.
+Teeth are the most commonly found fossils.
+They last well because they are so hard.

 The first dinosaur bone was discovered in 1818, however in 1858, an American fossil hobbyist called William Parker Foulke, discovered the first nearly complete skeleton of a dinosaur in Haddonfield, New Jersey.
-The finding of this skeleton of an “Hadrosauras Foulkii” rocked the scientific word and changed our view of natural history.
+The finding of this skeleton, a “Hadrosauras Foulkii,” rocked the scientific word and changed our view of natural history.

-The first known evidence that dinosaur skin was similar to that of today’s reptiles comes from a mummified “Edmontosaurus” carcass, which was found in Wyoming, USA, in 1908, by Charles Hazelius Sternberg and his three sons.
+The first known evidence that dinosaur skin was similar to that of today’s reptiles, came from a mummified “Edmontosaurus” carcass, which was found in Wyoming, USA, in 1908, by Charles Hazelius Sternberg and his three sons.

 Some fossils look the same as animals that are alive today, such as a Nautilus shell, that resembles ancient Ammonites.